-These Design Guidelines are in addition to existing statutory or other local authority requirements.
-LWP does not warrant that the relevant approval authority (e.g. Cessnock City Council) will approve or refuse any house plan, even if it satisfies these Design Guidelines for Huntlee.
+The Design Guidelines are additional requirements to any existing statutory or other local authority requirements (such as a Development Control Plan).
+LWP does not warrant that the relevant approval authority, e.g., Cessnock City Council, will approve or refuse to approve any house plan, even if it satisfies the Design Guidelines.